bcm9/Health-Economic-Analysis-CEA-PSA/README.md

 # Health Economic Analysis: Cost-Effectiveness Analysis (CEA)

 This script performs a Cost-Effectiveness Analysis (CEA) of two health interventions, including a Probabilistic Sensitivity Analysis (PSA) and Jackknife Confidence Interval estimation.
-The script uses a default NICE willingness to pay threshold of £20,000 (adjustable) and applies a discount rate of 3.5% (also adjustable).
+The script uses a default NICE willingness to pay threshold of £20,000 (adjustable) and applies a default NICE discount rate of 3.5% (also adjustable).

 ## Features
 - Total cost and QALY calculations.